We may earn a commission when you click on the affiliate links in this post.

-This Turkey Gravy recipe is a must for Thanksgiving dinner.
-Made with rich, flavorful turkey drippings, it is delicious served over mashed potatoes, turkey, and stuffing.
+If you want silky, rich homemade Turkey Gravy that tastes like it came straight from your grandma’s table, this is it.
+This easy gravy starts with flavorful turkey drippings, comes together in just a few minutes, and is perfect for Thanksgiving, Christmas, or any Sunday dinner that needs a cozy finishing touch.
+It is delicious served over mashed potatoes, turkey, and stuffing.
 This is our Mom’s tried-and-true recipe and we’re excited to share her secrets with you!

 - Turkey Drippings: The secret to flavorful gravy!
-Use the drippings from your roasted turkey.
+Use the drippings from your Roasted Turkey or Turkey Breast.
 If you’re short on drippings, add turkey stock, chicken stock, or broth.

 - Gravy Packet (optional): Often included with frozen turkeys.
 If yours didn’t come with one, a tablespoon of dry turkey or chicken gravy mix works as a substitute.